ggonnella/textformats/manuals/C_API.md

 ## Error state

 A runtime error can result from calling any of the API functions.
+In case the Nim code raises an exception, the C code must decide how to react.
+Two ways of handling errors are provided.

+### Quitting the program after any error

+The easies way to handle errors is to print an error message to the standard output and quit the program in case of any error.
+For this behaviour, just set the global variable `tf_quit_on_err` to `true`.

+### Handling errors

+In alternative, it is possible to decide case-by-case if, after an API call which resulted in an error, the program shall be quit or the error should be handled.

-If in case of error, the program should just print a message to the standard error stream and quit, just call the function `tf_checkerr()` after the API call.
+For this behaviour, after function calls for which the program shall be quit in case of error, call the function `tf_checkerr()`

-In alternative, it is possible to handle the error state, by checking the global variable `tf_haderr` and using the following code to print the error message and to clear the error state:
+For functions, for which the error state shall be handled, the global variable `tf_haderr` is checked.
+The error message can be printed using `void tf_printerr()`.
+The kind of error (e.g. "DecodingError") is stored as string in the variable `tf_errname`.
+After handling the error, the error state is cleared calling the function `void tf_unseterr()`.

+Example code:
 ``C

-if (tf_haderr) {
-  tf_printerr(); /* print error message */
+encoded = tf_encode("[1,2,3]",d);
+/* exit program if the above fails */ tf_checkerr();

+decoded = tf_decode("[1--2--3]",d);
-  tf_unseterr(); /* unset the error state */
+/* handle the error if the above fails*/ if (tf_haderr) {
-  /* do something here to recover */
+  decoded = default_value;
+  printf("Error while decoding the value, the default will be used instead\n");
+  tf_printerr();
+  tf_unseterr();
 }
 ``